Table of Contents

 The (un)wrapping processes happen on-chain and are therefore fully transparent.

-Advantages and disadvantages of wrapped tokens
+Pros and Cons of wrapped tokens

 Wrapped tokens have advantages and disadvantages.
 For now, the advantages outweigh the disadvantages.
 We can assume that in the future more and more negative features will be eliminated.